erquhart/hugoDocs/content/showcase/template/index.md

 In general:

-* Create a copy of ...
+* Create a copy of the `content/showcase/template` bundle with a suitable name.
 * Adjust front matter meta data and write a story about your site
-* Open a PR in https://github.com/gohugoio/hugoDocs/pulls
+* Create a new PR in https://github.com/gohugoio/hugoDocs/pulls

 We want this to show Hugo in its best light, so **it must be notable to be considered.** So not the average Hugo blog; it needs to tell a story or the site owner must be notable...